 In their final module, students gain more in-depth knowledge of the theory and practice of scientific work.
 The third year thus sees the emergence of each student's individual qualification profile on the basis of his/her combination of vocational and personally elective modules, finishing with the Bachelor's thesis.

-First Study Year Second Study Year Third Study Year Statistics Testing Theory Professional Practice Scientific Work in the Area of Psychology Scientific Work in the Area of Psychology Bachelor's Thesis Elective Module (1)* General Psychology I and II Psychological Diagnostics Developmental Psychology Social Psychology Elective Module (2)* Personality Psychology and Individual Differences Clinical Psychology Elective Module (3)* Physiological Psychology Educational Psychology Ancillary Subject** Work and Organisational Psychology Theory and Practice of Scientific Work Experimental Internship
+First Study Year Second Study Year Third Study Year Statistics Testing Theory Work placement Scientific Work in the Area of Psychology Bachelor's Thesis General Psychology I Psychological Diagnostics Elective Module (1)* General Psychology II Clinical Child and Youth Psychology Elective Module (2)* Developmental Psychology Clinical Psychology Elective Module (3)* Personality Psychology and Individual Differences Educational Psychology Ancillary Subject** Biologic Psychology Work and Organisational Psychology Theory and Practice of Scientific Work Social Psychology Experimental Internship

 *Each student chooses three electives from the following:

 - Perception and Cognition

 - Cognitive Development and Disorders